Sanjrani asks govt to send Nawaz out

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD/LAHORE: Chairman Senate Muhammad Sadiq Sanjrani on Thursday ruled that the government should provide all possible health facilities to former president Asif Ali Zardari and ex-prime minister Nawaz Sharif.
+ISLAMABAD/LAHORE: Chairman Senate Muhammad Sadiq Sanjrani Thursday ruled that the government should provide all possible health facilities to former president Asif Ali Zardari and ex-prime minister Muhammad Nawaz Sharif.

+Chairing the session, Sanjrani ruled that the government should make arrangements for sending Nawaz abroad for medical treatment and advised against politicking on his health.

 Abbasi said the court had also given a go-ahead with regard to the health of Nawaz and the government medical board had also alerted about the serious health risks to him, but the government was insisting on a surety bond.
 He demanded that Nawaz be put off the ECL, facilitating his treatment abroad.